TheParasiteProject/.github/profile/README.md

 # TheParasiteProject [15.0 WIP]

-Funky changes applied `personal` Open Source OS based on [AOSP](https://source.android.com/),<br/>
+Funky changes applied `personal` Open Source OS based on [AOSP](https://source.android.com/),<br>
-which based on various custom AOSP projects,</br>
+which based on various custom AOSP projects,<br>
-that add Google Play System Update, Carrier Settings, and features that of our personal tastes :P<br/>
+that add Google Play System Update, Carrier Settings, and features that of our personal tastes :P<br>
-which also focused on bringing more Pixel features into AOSP<br/>
+which also focused on bringing more Pixel features into AOSP<br>
-by `Parasitizing` other AOSP projects,<br/>
+by `Parasitizing` other AOSP projects,<br>
 *`with parasitically manipulated Lineage-SDK.`*

 ## Build Process

-Check these repos for more information.
+Get detailed instructions on building this project in these repositories.

 - [manifest](https://github.com/TheParasiteProject/manifest)
 - [vendor_aosp](https://github.com/TheParasiteProject/vendor_aosp)